amitnino/superduper-fullstack-shopping-site/README.md

                 - response: { err:boolean, msg:string }

+## Stitstics :

+Responds with sum of users, beer types, store items and orders placed.

+- path: /statistics
+- GET:
+- response: { err: boolean, masg?:string, statistics:{numberOfUsers, numberOfBeerTypes, numberOfStoreItems, numberOfOrdersPlaced}}

 ------------------------------------------------------------------------

 !!
-From this point on token and refreshToken must be in headers at all times.
+From this point on loginToken must be in headers at all times.
 !!
-Example: { method: "GET", headers: { authorization: token, refreshToken } }
+Example: { method: "GET", headers: { authorization: loginToken } }

 ------------------------------------------------------------------------